 Issues

 Issues are at the heart of how Korbit provides feedback inside of your pull requests.
-You can think of issues as comments that any human would leave on a PR, though Korbit will typically look to find potential problems for you rather than providing a wider array of feedback that you might typically be accustomed to from human reviewers.
+You can think of issues as comments that any human would leave on a pull request, though Korbit will typically look to find potential problems for you rather than providing a wider array of feedback that you might typically be accustomed to from human reviewers.

 Interacting with Issues